rft0/meow/README.md

-## Meow - The Purrfect Programming Language
+## Meow - The Purrrfect Programming Language
 Meow is an esoteric language created for fun purposes and this repo contains bytecode interpreter for meow.

 ## Building